Before entering everyone must read and accept the conditions of entry.

 - The organisers can accept no responsibility for injury, damage or loss, however sustained.

-All participants under 18 on the day of the event must complete a parental consent form: print it out and return it by post to the address on the form.
+All participants under 18 on the day of the event must complete a parental consent form: print and return it by post to the address on the form.